-EU and Other Allied U.N.
-Sanctions U.S. Sanctions Countries Ban on Arms Exports to Iran: As per Resolution 1929 (paragraph EU sanctions include a 8), as superseded by Resolution comprehensive ban on sale to Iran Iran is ineligible for U.S. arms 2231, Security Council approval is of all types of military equipment, exports under several laws, as required to sell Iran major weapons not just major combat systems. discussed in the report.
-Arms embargo remains postsystems.
-JCPOA.
-No similar Japan and South Korean measures announced, but neither has exported arms to Iran.
-Restriction on Exports to Iran U.N. resolutions on Iran banned the EU banned the sales of dual use of "Dual Use Items": items to Iran, including ballistic export of many dual-use items to Iran.
-Resolution 2231 sets up a missile technology, in line with Primarily under §6(j) of the Export procurement network for the P5+1 U.N. resolutions.
-These Administration Act (P.L.
-96-72) and to approve of all purchases for Iran's restrictions generally remain post-§38 of the Arms Export Control ongoing nuclear program.
-JCPOA.
-Act, there is a denial of license applications to sell Iran goods that Japan and S. Korea have announced could have military applications. full adherence to strict export control regimes when evaluating sales to Iran.
-These restrictions generally remain post-JCPOA.
-Resolution 1747 (oper. paragraph 7) The July 27, 2010, measures Sanctions Against Lending to requested, but did not mandate, that prohibited EU members from Iran: countries and international financial providing grants, aid, and Under §1621 of the International institutions refrain from making concessional loans to Iran, Financial Institutions Act (P.L.
-95grants or loans to Iran, except for including through international 118), U.S. representatives to development and humanitarian financial institutions.
-Sanctions international financial institutions. lifted post-ICPOA. purposes.
-(No longer applicable.) such as the World Bank, are required to vote against loans to Japan and South Korea banned Iran by those institutions. medium- and long-term trade financing and financing guarantees.
-Short-term credit was still allowed.
-These sanctions now lifted.
-Sanctions Against the Sale of Resolution 1737 (oper. paragraph The EU measures imposed July 27, Weapons of Mass Destruction-12) imposed a worldwide freeze on 2010, commit the EU to freezing Related Technology to Iran: the assets and property of Iranian the assets of WMD-related entities WMD-related entities named in an named in the U.N. resolutions, as Several laws and regulations provide Annex to the Resolution.
-Each well as numerous other named for sanctions against entities, Iranian subsequent resolution expanded the Iranian entities.
-Most of these or otherwise, that are determined list of Iranian entities subject to restrictions remain. to be involved in or supplying Iran's these sanctions.
-WMD programs (asset freezing, ban Japan and South Korea froze assets on transaction with the entity). of U.N.-sanctioned entities.
+U.S. Sanctions U.N.
+Sanctions EU and Other Allied Countries Ban on Arms Exports to Iran: Iran is ineligible for U.S. arms exports under several laws, as discussed in the report.
+As per Resolution 1929 (paragraph 8), as superseded by Resolution 2231, Security Council approval is required to sell Iran major weapons systems.
+EU sanctions include a comprehensive ban on sale to Iran of all types of military equipment.
+Arms embargo remains post- JCPOA.
+No similar Japan and South Korea measures announced, but neither has exported arms to Iran.
+Restriction on Exports to Iran of "Dual Use Items": Primarily under §6(j) of the Export Administration Act (P.L.
+96-72) and U.N. resolutions on Iran banned the export of many dual-use items to Iran.
+Resolution 2231 set up a procurement network for the P5+1 to approve of all purchases for Iran's EU banned the sales of dual use items to Iran, including ballistic missile technology, in line with U.N. resolutions.
+These restrictions remain post-JCPOA. §38 of the Arms Export Control Act, there is a denial of license applications to sell Iran goods that could have military applications. ongoing nuclear program.
+Japan and S. Korea have announce full adherence to strict export control regimes when evaluating sales to Iran.
+Sanctions Against Lending to Iran: Under §1621 of the International Financial Institutions Act (P.L.
+95- 118), U.S. representatives to international financial institutions, such as the World Bank, are Resolution 1747 (oper. paragraph 7) requested, but did not mandate, that countries and international financial institutions refrain from making grants or loans to Iran, except for development and humanitarian purposes.
+(No longer applicable.)
+The July 27, 2010, measures prohibited EU members from providing grants, aid, and concessional loans to Iran, including through international financial institutions.
+Sanctions lifted post-JCPOA. required to vote against loans to Iran by those institutions.
+Japan and South Korea banned medium- and long-term trade financing and financing guarantees Short-term credit was still allowe These sanctions now lifted.
+Sanctions Against the Sale of Weapons of Mass Destruction- Related Technology to Iran: Several laws and regulations provide for sanctions against entities, Iranian or otherwise, that are determined to be involved in or supplying Iran's Resolution 1737 (oper. paragraph 12) imposed a worldwide freeze on the assets and property of Iranian WMD-related entities named in an Annex to the resolution.
+Each subsequent resolution expanded the list of Iranian entities subject to The EU measures imposed July 27 2010, commit the EU to freezing the assets of WMD-related entition named in the U.N. resolutions, as well as numerous other named Iranian entities.
+Most of these restrictions remain.
+WMD programs (asset freezing, ban on transaction with the entity). these sanctions.
+Japan and South Korea froze asse of U.Nsanctioned entities.
 Most of these restrictions have been lifted.
-Ban on Transactions with No direct equivalent, but Resolution No direct equivalent, but many of Terrorism Supporting Entities: 1747 (oper. paragraph 5) bans Iran the Iranian entities named as from exporting any arms.
-Resolution blocked by the EU, Japan, and Executive Order 13224 bans 2231 continues that restriction for a South Korea overlap or transactions with entities maximum of five years. complement Iranian entities named determined by the Administration as terrorism supporting by the to be supporting international United States. terrorism.
-Numerous entities, including some of Iranian origin, Japan and S. Korea did not impose have been designated. specific terrorism sanctions on Iran.
+Ban on Transactions with Terrorism Supporting Entities: Executive Order 13224 bans transactions with entities determined by the Administration to be supporting international terrorism.
+Numerous entities, No direct equivalent, but Resolution 1747 (oper. paragraph 5) bans Iran from exporting any arms.
+Resolution 2231 continues that restriction until October 18, 2020.
+No direct equivalent, but many of the Iranian entities named as blocked by the EU, Japan, and South Korea overlap or complement Iranian entities name as terrorism supporting by the United States. including some of Iranian origin, have been designated.
+Japan and S. Korea did not impose specific terrorism sanctions on Iran.